Your Guide to Electric Cars

 Recharging an electric car battery is as simple as refueling a petrol- or diesel-powered car – it just takes longer.

-You can recharge an electric car by plugging it into a conventional household power socket, though for the quickest times it’s possible to install special fast-chargers in your garage.
+You can recharge an electric car at home by plugging it into a conventional household power socket, though for the quickest times it’s possible to install special fast-chargers in your garage.

 There’s also a growing network of charging stations for replenishing electric car battery life, though the infrastructure is still in its infancy – especially in Australia.